Self-organization and memory in an disordered solid subject to random loading

+The random driving of the amorphous solid causes a self-organization into a state of high mechanical reversibility.
+This is most clearly seen by comparing the distances after single-cycle read-outs FWD and REV with those after two-cycle read-outs, FWD-FWD and REV-REV, Figs.~\ref{fig:ro-combo}(b) and Fig.~\ref{fig:training-various-eps}(b): the second read-out cycle always returns the system to the vicinity of the state $R$ reached at the end of the first read-out cycle {\em regardless} of how far $R$ is away from the trained state $T$.
+This behavior persists as long as the applied strains $\vert \varepsilon \vert \lesssim \varepsilon_{\rm max}$.
+The emergent mechanical reversibility is, therefore, marginal.

-More generally, we may ask for the nature of the self-organization that emerges under the random driving protocol.
-In particular, the possibility of dynamical attractors into which the driving may lead and trap the system, as well as the questions of reversibility underlying the memory formation are most conveniently addressed within the perspective of the transition graph ($t$-graph) description of the response of driven systems under general AQS driving protocols\cite{mungan2019networks, Regev2021, kumar2022}.
-A discussion of our results from this perspective is given in the Appendix.
+More generally, we can ask about the nature of emergent self-organization, the possibility of dynamical attractors into which the random driving may steer and trap the system, as well as the nature of reversibility underlying the memory formation.
+These are questions that are most conveniently addressed via the transition graph ($t$-graph) description of the AQS response of driven systems~\cite{mungan2019networks, Regev2021, kumar2022}.
+This will be left for future work.

 We considered a simple random walk with finite strain steps and reflecting boundaries at well-defined strains $\pm \varepsilon_{\rm max}$.
-The nature of the real fluctuations experienced by materials in working conditions is obviously far more complex.
-A natural perspective of this work would consist of relaxing the boundary condition and testing the effect of spatial and temporal correlations in random driving or testing the effect of thermal noise in the broader context of aging.
-In the present case, energy is injected at a large scale.
-In a complementary view, active matter can be seen as random driving operating at a small scale \cite{agoritsas2024memory, goswami2023yielding, alert2022activeturbulence}.
-It would be instructive to compare the self-adaptation process and the memory behavior obtained in these contrasting conditions.
-It would also be of interest to probe the adaptive response of active biological tissues to random mechanical actuation, building, for example, on work in \cite{laplaud2021pinching}.
-Other natural perspectives of this work deal with the learning of disordered networks \cite{stern_physical_2024} and the fatigue behavior of engineering materials under service \cite{morrow_cyclic_1965}.
+The nature of the real fluctuations experienced by materials in working conditions is clearly more complex.
+For example, one could relax the boundary condition and test the effect of spatial and temporal correlations in random driving or add thermal noise to simulate aging.
+In the present case, energy is injected at a large scale, while active matter can be regarded as random driving operating at a small scale~\cite{agoritsas2024memory, goswami2023yielding, alert2022activeturbulence}.
+It would be instructive to compare the processes of self-organization and memory formation in these contrasting conditions.
+Probing the adaptive response of active biological tissues to random mechanical actuation is of interest as well~\cite{laplaud2021pinching}.
+Other natural perspectives of this work are learning in disordered networks~\cite{stern_physical_2024} and the fatigue behavior of engineering materials under service~\cite{morrow_cyclic_1965}.